GCSEMaths

 Master GCSE Maths Probability using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Probability is a measure of how likely an event is to occur, expressed as a number between 0 and 1.
-A probability of 0 means the event will not happen, while a probability of 1 means it will definitely happen.
+Probability is the measure of how likely an event is to occur.
+It is expressed as a number between 0 and 1, where 0 means the event cannot happen and 1 means it will definitely happen.

 Key Concepts